-The Bank's current exposure to funds specialised in the recovery of loans, recorded in the caption "Financial assets not held for trading - mandatorily at fair value through profit or loss", was EUR 787 million as at 31 December 2021 (gross of the above mentioned provisions).
+The Bank's current exposure to funds specialised in the recovery of loans, recorded in the caption "Financial assets not held for trading - mandatorily at fair value through profit or loss", not including the carved-out assets from the Crow Project mentioned in the following paragraph, was EUR 360 million as at 31 December 2022 (gross of the above-mentioned provisions).
 For further details on this topic, please also see "The Bank is exposed to market risk, which could result in the devaluation of investment holdings or affect its trading results."